 another with a higher average income, and this helps us understand the

 conditions and character of a neighborhood.

 The neighbors in the Burgess neighborhood in Murrells Inlet are middle-income, making it a moderate income neighborhood.

 NeighborhoodScout's exclusive analysis reveals that this neighborhood has

-line, this neighborhood has a higher rate of childhood poverty than 59.1%
+is a lower rate of childhood poverty than is found in 58.3%

 The Neighbors: Occupations

 The old saying "you are what you eat" is true.
 But it is also true that you